RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 Why do I even need to install a program to take screenshots anyway?
 Or to take video?

+(Anyone that mentions the abomination "Snipping tool" should be drug out into the street and shot.
+It's like 10 clicks to capture a window and save it to a file.
+Nonsense.)

 ## Stuff I don't want

 {::nomarkdown}